2nd Batallion, The London Regiment (The Royal Fusiliers)

 Died on Monday, 9th October 1916 aged 34

-Husband of Annette Hope Neild and father of Lieutenant Harry Arthur Stacey who was killed in action on 7/11/1940 at sea.
+He married Annette Hope Neild (1884–1964) on 22 June 1907 at St. Augustine Honour Oak Kent.
+They had five children, including Lieutenant Harry Arthur Stacey who was killed in action on 7 November 1940 at sea.

 Transcript of the battle of The Transloy Ridges by Major W.E Grey, 1929, The 2nd City of London Regiment (Royal Fusiliers) in the Great War (1914-1919)